LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 }
 ```

 Notice how I use `$photo1->json('position')` instead of hardcoding the reordering so that instead of `$newPosition` I would just use the number "2"?
-That is deliberate, as the test methods should be independent from other test methods: what if some other test method already uploaded the file with number 2?
+That is deliberate, as the test methods should be independent of other test methods: what if some other test method already uploaded the file with number 2?
 Then our test would fail.
 So, I use the variables from the test itself, to make sure it's consistent.

 From time to time it's worth launching the full test suite instead of individual methods, so let's do exactly that.
 Is it still green?
 Yes!